HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection: Prototype Bank Design

 \section{Prototype Bank Design}

 While the previous section details the hypergraph construction and the feature amplification, effective feature aggregation depends heavily on high-quality initialization.
-As illustrated in the left panel of Figure~\ref{fig:framework}, we introduce the "Prototype-guided Initialization" for FCM clustering, enabling hypergraph layers the capability of long-term memorization.
+As illustrated in the left panel of Figure~\ref{fig:framework}, we introduce the "Prototype-guided Initialization" for FCM clustering, equipping hypergraph layers with long-term structural memory.
 The prototype bank module stores multiclass centroids for the FCM initialization process to speed convergence and improve detection performance.